 A few days ago I wrote about the other parcel I received from sweet Nuria and as I promised I am writing about the parcel I received from Pixie before Easter.

-With the quinoa I made three recipes and today I shall start with some croquettes based on a recipe I found on the internet, to which I have made my own twist.
+With the quinoa I made a few recipes.
+Today I shall start with some croquettes based on a Greek recipe called Kolokythokeftedes.
+I served them with marinated anchovies, which were a perfect match and made a delicious mezes.

 Prep Time: 1 hour and 30 minutes